-Australian Salaried Medical Officers Federation - Tasmania Branch Financial Report for the year ended 31 December 2023 - FR2023/233
+Australian Salaried Medical Officers Federation - Tasmania Branch Financial Report for the year ended 31 December 2024 - (FR2024/229)

-I acknowledge receipt of the financial report for the year ended 31 December 2023 for the Australian Salaried Medical Officers Federation - Tasmania Branch (the reporting unit).
-The documents were lodged with the Fair Work Commission (the Commission) on 29 May 2024.
+I acknowledge receipt of the financial report for the year ended 31 December 2024 for the Australian Salaried Medical Officers Federation - Tasmania Branch (the reporting unit).
+The documents were lodged with the Fair Work Commission (the Commission) on 11 June 2025.
+I also acknowledge receipt of the amended designated officer's certificate which was lodged with the Commission on 23 June 2025.

 The financial report has now been filed.
+You are not required to take any further action in respect of the report lodged.